TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/dashboard-config.md

 EV: <b>TYK_DB_SECURITY_ADDITIONALPERMISSIONS</b><br />
 Type: `map[ObjectGroup]string`<br />

-Through this options, you can provide a list of additional permissions, that can be applief for existing or newly created users or user groups.
+Through this options, you can provide a list of additional permissions, that can be applied for existing or newly created users or user groups.
 Example:

 ```
 {